lalalazy12/LearnPytorch/index.md

         allow_unreachable=True, accumulate_grad=True)

 ```
 Pytorch use CPython or Pybind to extent python in C++, for more detail, please refer to reference.
-Here we can see what function is calls in the methods table, it calls the THPEngine_run_backward, which is a C++ function.
+Here we can see what function is called in the methods table, it calls the THPEngine_run_backward, which is a C++ function.
 ```
 static struct PyMethodDef THPEngine_methods[] = {
   {(char*)"run_backward",